fallen-icarus/cardano-swaps/README.md

 2. The minted beacon uses an empty token name.
 3. The beacon is minted to an address protected by the `cardano-swaps` spending script for a particular trading pair.
 4. The beacon is minted to an address with a staking credential (either a pubkey or a script).
-5. The beacon is stored in the UTxO containing the reference script of the spending script for that trading pair.
-6. The datum of the output containing the beacon must have the proper beacon symbol.
+5. The datum of the output containing the beacon must have the proper beacon symbol.

 Once the beacon is minted to the swap address, the spending script does not allow consuming the beacon's UTxO *unless* the beacon is being burned.
 This is done to prevent beacons from being sent to unrelated addresses.